threefoldfoundation/info_threefold/src/farming/farming_hardware_overview.md

 ## TF Farming Hardware Overview

-A 3Node connects to the ThreeFold Grid once booted by the operating system - Zero-OS.

-The form factor, size, and hardware specs can vary from very large (data center nodes) to very small (no bigger than a modern modem) ones.
+The form factor, size, and hardware specs can vary from very large (data center type) nodes to very small (no bigger than a modern modem) ones.
 The hardware specifications (compute & storage) of a 3Node determines the amount of ThreeFold Tokens that the device will farm.

-**You'll find below different options to start farming according to how technical you are.**
+You'll find below different options to start farming according to how technical you are.

 ## Non-technical farming set-up

 ### Plug & Farm 3Nodes

 ![BT-Mazraa_3nodes](img/three3nodes.png)